domnikl/bookkeeping/README.md

 # bookkeeping

 This is my bookkeeping application.
-It is heavily opinionated and uses PostgreSQL as a storage backend, FinTS to synchronize bank account balances and transactions and Supabase to handle sign ins and auth.
+It is heavily opinionated and uses PostgreSQL as a storage backend, FinTS to synchronize bank account balances and transactions and Auth0 to handle sign ins and auth.

 ## Refresh access to FinTS